 Drop a column

 DROP COLUMN is an Online DDL operation.
 It marks the column for deletion without triggering data reorganization.
-This means that the disk space occupied by the deleted column is not reclaimed, and the column still exists in the schema, but is marked as obsolete.
-To completely remove the obsolete column and its data and information from the schema, execute the ALTER TABLE TABLE_NAME FORCE; command.
+This means that the disk space occupied by the deleted column is not reclaimed, and the column still exists in the schema, but it is marked as obsolete.
+To completely remove the obsolete column and its data and information from the schema, execute the ALTER TABLE TABLE_NAME FORCE; statement.

 Considerations

-When dropping a column, note the following:
+When you drop a column, note the following:

-ALTER TABLE TABLE_NAME FORCE;command to remove the obsolete columns and reclaim the space before adding new columns.The following Offline DDL operations, like the
+ALTER TABLE TABLE_NAME FORCE;statement to remove the obsolete columns and reclaim the space before adding new columns.The following Offline DDL operations will trigger data reorganization and remove the obsolete columns and their data and information from the schema, similar to the

-- Perform mixed column operations
+- Mixed column operations

-- Add an auto-increment column
+- Adding an auto-increment column

 For more information about Online DDL and Offline DDL operations, see Online DDL and Offline DDL operations.